NickStees/jekyll_starter/README.md

 # About

-This Jekyll Demo site is meant to illustrate how a typical site can be created with Jekyll.
-It features a mix of developer friendly features such as galleries and file lists built from the file system, along with CMS features using Netlify CMS for basic editing that a client can login and update content.
+This Jekyll Demo site is meant to showcase how a typical site can be created with Jekyll.
+It features a mix of developer friendly features such as galleries built from the file system, along with Client friendly features using Netlify CMS for basic editing that a client can login and update content.

 # Features at a Glance

-- **Gulp.js** modern build allows for SASS/SCSS and JS processing.
+- **Gulp.js** modern build allows for SASS/SCSS and JS/Babel processing.
 - Fast **live reloading** local development with Browser Sync
-- Homepage that lets developers go wild!
+- Homepage markup freedom that lets developers go wild!
-- Use partials/includes for re-useable content such as calls to action (\_include/call-to-action.html) that is easy to maintain.
+- Use partials/includes for re-useable content such as headers, footer and calls to action (\_include/call-to-action.html) that is easy to maintain.
-- Dynamic pages from .CSV files that are easy for clients to manage using Excel.
+- Dynamic page content from .CSV files that are easy for clients to manage using Excel.
 - Image gallery built from images in the file system.
 Developers simply add an image to a folder and the gallery is updated.
 - **Netlify CMS integration** allows editing pages as well as creating News.
 - Contact form uses Netlify Forms to receive submissions which can be piped to other services
-- Use Jekyll \_data to output content like variables across multiple pages, making content easy to maintain.
+- Uses Jekyll `\_data` to output content like variables across multiple pages, making content easy to maintain.

 # Getting started